Land Your Dream Job

 Photograph of a group of people sitting at a long office table and fist-bumping.

 For a growing number of individuals publicly identifying as non-binary, the job search and application process can be filled with a lot of unknowns.
-In addition to preparing for interview questions and wondering if you’ll connect with the hiring manager, you may be concerned about whether your interviewer will understand and respect your gender identity.
+In addition to preparing for questions and wondering if you’ll connect with the hiring manager, you may be concerned about other aspects of interviewing while non-binary; namely, whether your interviewer will understand and respect your gender identity.

 How and when do I introduce my pronouns?
 What if the name I go by is not the name on my legal documents?”

-While there is not one right answer, a little bit of preparation can go a long way.
+While there is not one right answer for everyone, a little bit of preparation can go a long way.

 Get a sense of the organization's inclusiveness